 Australian colloquialisms: “brown kelpie”, “ute”

-Connective - “And” repeated ____ times.
+Connective - “And” repeated ten times suggesting a continuum.

-An outstanding example of Dawe depicting a typical aussie modern day rouseabout.
+An outstanding example of Dawe depicting a typical Aussie modern day rouseabout.
 His matter of fact style with its lack of tone gives us an image of the man indirectly through his family.
 The economical depiction is cleverly done through laconic expressions and ellipsis.